 - i) candidates are expected to state explicitly that Medicine is their career choice.
-(Please note that an applicant cannot normally be considered for both Medicine and Dentistry).
+(Please note that an applicant cannot be considered for both Medicine and Dentistry).
 There should be evidence of commitment and motivation in the personal statement.
 This should include evidence of what the candidate has done to find out about Medicine as a career.
 This can be demonstrated in a number of ways including: opportunities for observational experience in a clinical setting, attending medical careers conferences, or undertaking voluntary work in a care setting.
-Participation in activities within or outside School demonstrating transferable skills such as leadership, empathy, teamwork and communication skills is also important information for you to include. - ii) satisfactory support from the academic referee, particularly relating to the applicant's character, suitability for the course, communication skills and initiative.
+Participation in activities within or outside School demonstrating transferable skills such as leadership, empathy, teamwork and communication skills is also important information for you to include. - ii) satisfactory support from the academic referee, particularly relating to the applicant's character, suitability for the course, communication skills and initiative. - iii) UCAS uses software to detect plagiarism in personal statements.
+In instances where there is significant similarity both the university and the applicant are advised.
+For Medicine, where a high level of integrity and trust is required, the Admissions and Access Service will write to the applicant (assuming that the application is likely to be given serious consideration on the basis of academic and other criteria).
+This letter will advise that a similarity detection warning has been received and will include a copy of the University's Policy on Procedures for Handling Similarity Detection Warnings.
+The applicant will be requested to provide a written explanation.
+When received, this will be forwarded to the academic selector who will decide on what action should be taken.